00015775/uzslr-isolated-dynamic/dataset-prep/README.md

 **mediapipe version:** `0.10.21`

+> [!NOTE]
-> **Note:** The MediaPipe section below is provided for documentation and reference only.
+> The MediaPipe section below is provided for documentation and reference only.
 > Its purpose is to explain how landmarks are structured, stored in `.npy` files, and reconstructed into their original shapes.
 > It is **not part of the `dataset-prep` pipeline**, and all `dataset-prep` steps are considered complete before this section.